 Allow the rat to explore for at least 4 minutes [1], moving the rat back to the center of the arena when it remains stationary for longer than 20 seconds to promote locomotion [2].

-CU: Rat moving in arena
+CU: Rat moving in arena (NOTE: 3.2.1 t2 better)

-MED: Talent moving rat to center of arena
+MED: Talent moving rat to center of arena (NOTE: 3.2.2 t2 better)

 Then score the locomotor performance of the recorded testing session [1-TXT].